 Day 16: Shiraz, Explore Realm of Zand Dynasty

-Today we visit Zand dynasty heritages which begins with Kolah Farngi Mansion.
-In the mansion, experience the ceremonial palace of Zand Dynasty, where is a Zand legacy museum, to explore the kingdom much closer.
-After that our visits include Vakil Historic Bath, which is an architectural masterpiece in Vakil Complex, built from gypsum, stone and brick, soon after keep walking to Vakil Mosque to experience royal holy place.
-Its fame comes from the art of architecture, calligraphy and columns engravings.
-The mosque is the entrance door to Vakil Bazaar.
-In Bazaar, passageways will amaze you and experiencing Shirazi nomads and tribes clothing freshes you.
+Today is devoted to Zand dynasty heritages which begins Kolah Farngi Mansion to experience the ceremonial palace of Zand Dynasty, where is a Zand legacy museum, to explore the kingdom much closer, after that our visits include Vakil Historic Bath, which is an architectural masterpiece in Vakil Complex, built from gypsum, stone and brick, soon after keep walking to Vakil Mosque to experience royal holy place, which derives its fame from the art of architecture, calligraphy and columns engravings, as an entrance door to Vakil Bazaar, where you will be amazed by the passageways, to experience Shirazi nomads and tribes clothing and purchasing handicrafts.

-Departing Shiraz we travel to Kerman to visit Ganjali Khan Complex.
-It is a historical district that Ganjali Khan as the governor of Kerman built to devote himself to public services.
-The archive of the area includes mosques, bath, Bazaar and school that all attributes to the area prosperity, now it is the time to experience the blend of taste and smell sensations evoked by a flavour in the mouth in the city centre, If we could pick a taste for each city in Persia, Kerman perhaps would have had the flavour of Kolompeh.
+Departing Shiraz we travel to Kerman to visit Ganjali Khan Complex, a historical district which is built during Ganjali Khan as the governor of Kerman to devote himself to public services.
+The archive of the area includes mosques, bath, Bazaar and school which are attributed to the area prosperity, now it is the time to experience the blend of taste and smell sensations evoked by a flavour in the mouth in the city centre, If we could pick a taste for each city in Persia, Kerman perhaps would have had the flavour of Kolompe.
 Kolompeh is the special Kermani cooky inside which, is field with mashed sweet date palm.
-Kermani women bake Kolompeh in the traditional ovens as one of the most popular Persian souvenirs.
-Soon after a touch of softness and tenderness of art in a Kermani house manifests a frame of paradise.

-Pete feels like to keep a piece of heaven in your house.
-It is one of the famous handicrafts of Kerman province and the art of creating patterns with hairs called Ris, which are woven with woollen threads on goat wool fabrics called Ariz to keep the warmth in the heart of your home.
-The most popular Pate used to cover the grave of Shah Nematullah Vali.
-Then moving to Fathabad Garden, a charming location to help yourself with Persian dishes especially at night.
-The garden came into existence by an imitation of Shahzadeh Garden during Qajar Dynasty.
+Pete, as one of the famous handicrafts of Kerman province, the art of creating patterns with hairs called Ris, which are woven with woollen threads on goat wool fabrics called Ariz to keep the warmth in the heart of your home.
+The most popular Pate was used to cover the grave of Shah Nematullah Vali, then having an excursion to Fathabad Garden, where is a charming location to help yourself with Persian dishes especially at night, having lately come into existence by an imitation of Shahzadeh Garden during Qajar Dynasty.

 Overnight Kerman, (B,L,D).

-Today we travel outside of Kerman to Bam Citadel for a full day exploration, but on the way we visit Shazdeh Mahan Garden.
-The garden is a true prototype of Persian garden with gorgeous mansion, which trees and facing fountains, is structured in a well-situated location in terms of climate, after that taking an expedition to well-preserved Rayen Castle.
-The castle is one of the biggest adobe in the center of Lut desert which dated back to Sassanid era.
-Then keep our tour to Bam Citadel, the biggest adobe structure in the world, which embraces ancient stories since more than 1000 B.C, renovated by Achaemenid empire to preserve its mysterious and magical glories.
+Today we travel outside of Kerman to Bam Citadel for a full day exploration, but on the way we have a glance on Shazdeh Mahan Garden, a true prototype of Persian garden with gorgeous mansion, which surrounded by trees and facing fountains, is structured in a well-situated location in terms of climate, after that taking an expedition to well-preserved Rayen Castle, one of the biggest adobe in the center of Lut desert which dented back to Sassanid era, then keep our journey to Bam Citadel, the biggest adobe structure in the world, which embraces ancient stories since more than 1000 B.C, renovated by Achaemenid empire to preserve its mysterious and magical glories.
 The heart of the citadel is the defensive fortress, which include residential area, buildings for lodging soldiers and governor’s residence, but Bazaar, mosque, watchtowers and gates are other significant constructions.
 Unfortunately, lately earthquake (2003) destroyed most part of the citadel, but early after that reconstruction has started.

 Overnight Kerman, (B,L,D).

-On the way to Yazd, we will have an excursion to the Semi-nomadic lifestyle of locals.
-A village with a very peculiar structure of cave-like houses.
-Nowadays, living in caves, and by the formation of skyscrapers, buildings, and modern villas, the imagination of living in caves, where our ancestors lived, has become a dream, But that would be enough just to turn your way when leaving Kerman and see the unique village of Meymand.
-Meymand has been a shelter for humans in the heart of the mountains for many years.
-Meymand, a village that the human life still is going on from ancient times, hidden with a fence of mountains, deep in the heart of the desert, located in the southeast of Kerman province as a unique, unmatched residence.
+On the way to Yazd, we will have an excursion to the Semi-nomadic lifestyle of locals with a very peculiar structure of cave-like houses.
+After many years of human habitation in caves, and by the formation of skyscrapers, buildings, and modern villas, the imagination of living in caves, where our ancestors lived, has become a dream, But that would be enough just to turn your way when leaving Kerman and see the unique village of Meymand, which has been a shelter for humans in the heart of the mountains for many years.
+Meymand Mount Village, a village that the human life still is going on from ancient times, hidden with a fence of mountains, deep in the heart of the desert, located in the southeast of Kerman province as a unique, unmatched residence.
 Best way to discover the ancient lifestyle of humans in a better way, then moving to Zein-o-din Caravansary which was built as one of the 999 Inns for traders along Silk Road during Safavid Dynasty, the residence is renovated as an establishment for the lodging and entertaining of travellers, soon after having an expedition to Pahlavanpur Garden, where is constructed based on Zandieh architectural pattern during Qajar dynasty, with a cool atmosphere deriving from trees and water passing across the garden from a long aqueduct in the heart of the desert.

 Overnight Yazd, (B,L,D).